SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 ## Parent Classes

-If RandomLevelGenerator is installed the Classes can be used as Parent Class in Blueprint, so all functions from this Class are available.
+If RandomLevelGenerator is installed the Classes can be used as Parent Class in Blueprint.
-Just use one of the following Classes as Parent Class and or just choose them in your GameMode Blueprint.
-Category = TopDownRTSCamLib

 Parentclasses are: